 After extractions are performed, the gums are sutured together to encourage quick healing.
 Post-surgical x-rays are taken to confirm that the entire tooth root was removed.
 Based on the number of extractions and/or the complexity of the surgery, the doctor will decide what medications (if any) will go home with your kitty to ensure their ongoing comfort and healing.

 When the surgery is finished and your kitty begins waking up, they are moved to a post-surgical hospital unit, where they can be carefully monitored while waking up from anesthesia.
-Your doctor will call you to discuss the procedure, explain findings, and plan for your kitty to go home!
-You will meet with a technician upon discharge, and they will explain any special at-home instruction or medications.
+Your doctor will call you to discuss the procedure, explain the findings, and plan for your kitty to go home!
+You will meet with a technician upon discharge, and they will explain any special at-home instructions or medications.

 In some cases, the doctor will want to have your kitty come back in about a week for a recheck of their mouth to verify they are fully healed.
-This visit is included in the dental and is done to ensure your kitty has a healthy, pain free mouth!
+This visit is included in the dental and is done to ensure your kitty has a healthy, pain-free mouth!

 If you have any questions or feel your feline friend could benefit from a dental assessment, please call us!